Run and edit the code from this tutorial onlineOpen Workspace

 Pydoc, which is very different in terms of the features & functionalities it possesses when compared to the doc attribute and the help function.

-Pydoc is a tool that would come handy when you want to share the code with your colleagues or make it open-source, in which case you would be targeting a much wider audience.
+Pydoc is a tool that would come in handy when you want to share the code with your colleagues or make it open-source, in which case you would be targeting a much wider audience.
 It could generate web pages from your Python documentation and can also launch a web server.

 Let's see how it works.

-The easiest and convenient way to run the Pydoc module is to run it as a script.
+The easiest and most convenient way to run the Pydoc module is to run it as a script.
 To run it inside the jupyter lab cell, you would make use of the exclamation mark (!) character.